WoollyinWalesIT/jomres/core-minicomponents/README.md

 07070 Used for building administrator area FAQs.
 07080 Used for building guest FAQs.
 Whilst the code to support these in place, currently there are no guest level FAQs.

+07300 Used to tell Webhook functionality that a given webhook exists, and some language strings and parameters 07310 Webhook trigger processing scripts.
+When a Webhook is called, these are the scripts that will actually authenticate with the remote site and pass the information of the action performed on this server.

 09995 Creates the core menu items
 09997 Builds the frontend control panel menu